Skip to main content

 4 mentions Positive Neutral Negative

-• “The dialogue and background noise give the game a nice atmosphere that reproduces the fantasy setting the developer was aiming for.”
+• “The dialogue and background noise give the game a nice atmosphere that effectively reproduces the fantasy setting the developer was aiming for.”

 • emotional